MicrosoftDocs/cpp-docs/docs/cpp/multiple-base-classes.md

 ## Name ambiguities

 Multiple inheritance introduces the possibility for names to be inherited along more than one path.
-The class-member names along these paths are not necessarily unique.
+The class-member names along these paths aren't necessarily unique.
 These name conflicts are called "ambiguities."

 Any expression that refers to a class member must make an unambiguous reference.
 The following example shows how ambiguities develop: